 We will often denote a collar-gluing $(X\xra{f}\ov{\RR}, \alpha)$ simply as $(X\xra{f} \ov{\RR})$, or even as $X=X_{\geq-\infty}\underset{\RR\times\partial} \bigcup X_{\leq \infty}$, depending on emphasis. \end{definition}

-\begin{remark} In a collar-gluing $(X\xra{f}\ov{\RR}, \alpha)$ the map $f$ is a \emph{weakly constructible bundle} in the sense of Definition~\ref{def.maps}.
-Conversely, given a weakly constructible bundle $f\colon X\xra{f}\ov{\RR}$, the collection of trivializations $\alpha$ forms a contractible groupoid.
-In this sense, we regard a collar-gluing simply as a weakly constructible bundle to a closed interval. \end{remark}
+\begin{remark} In a collar-gluing $(X\xra{f}\ov{\RR}, \alpha)$ the map $f$ is a \emph{pre-constructible bundle} in the sense of Definition~\ref{def.maps}.
+Conversely, given a pre-constructible bundle $f\colon X\ra\ov{\RR}$, the collection of trivializations $\alpha$ forms a contractible groupoid.
+In this sense, we regard a collar-gluing simply as a pre-constructible bundle to a closed interval. \end{remark}

 \begin{example} Let $M$ be an ordinary manifold, and let $\partial \subset M$ be a hypersurface that separates $M$.
 The choice of a collaring $\RR\times \partial \hookrightarrow M$ determines a collar-gluing $f\colon M\to \ov{\RR}$ by declaring $f$ to be the projection on the collaring. \end{example}